Everything You Need to Know About the Syphilis Test

 Confidential Testing for Syphilis

 Because of how this virus is transmitted, some patients are embarrassed to go to a screening clinic to undergo a syphilis test.
+But getting a STD test panel would help you to get early syphilis treatment to avoid things to get worse.

 If you live in the Fresno, Bakersfield, Clovis, Delano, or Visalia area, there are STD testing clinics that offer private, confidential and secure syphilis test.
 These clinics also provide low-cost STD tests for gonorrhea, chlamydia, HIV, hepatitis B, and hepatitis C.